Miiesha

-Miiesha is an Australian singer-songwriter from the Aboriginal community of Woorabinda, Queensland.
+Miiesha Elizabeth Rose Young, known mononymously as Miiesha, is an Australian singer-songwriter from the Aboriginal community of Woorabinda, Queensland.
 She was the recipient of New Talent of the Year at the 2020 National Indigenous Music Awards and won the ARIA Award for Best Soul/R&B Release at the 2020 ARIA Music Awards.

 Early life and education

-Miiesha is an Aṉangu/Torres Strait Islander woman, and has been singing for her community since the age of 8 and has since been developing her songwriting as a teenager.
+Miiesha Elizabeth Rose Young is an Aṉangu/Torres Strait Islander woman from Woorabinda in Queensland.

+Career

 Miiesha is inspired by the sounds of RnB, gospel and soul, and the power of spoken word poetry.

-Career
+Mieesha's career was launched after performing as one of the Kulgoodah dancers, who won the Dance Rites competition in Sydney in 2017.
+The competition had founded by head of Indigenous programming at the Sydney Opera House Rhoda Roberts a few years prior.

 2019–2020: Nyaaringu

 Miiesha made her debut single "Black Privilege" in June 2019.
 In May 2020, Miiesha released her debut album titled, Nyaaringu; a project of 9 songs tied together through the common themes of her life, her community and her people.
-Her late Grandmother's interludes provide a thread between the tracks, highlighting the passing down of knowledge from Elders through the generations. the album peaked at number 28 on the ARIA Charts and won the ARIA Award for Best Soul/R&B Release at the 2020 ARIA Music Awards.
+Her late Grandmother's interludes provide a thread between the tracks, highlighting the passing down of knowledge from Elders through the generations.
+Triple J's Unearthed picked up album singles "Black Privilege" and "Drowning".
+The album peaked at number 28 on the ARIA Charts and won the ARIA Award for Best Soul/R&B Release at the 2020 ARIA Music Awards.